aquasecurity/tracee/docs/docs/filters/filtering.md

 1. **Container** `(Operators: =, != and "new".
 Boolean)`

     ```text
-    1) --filter container # all container events
+    1) --scope container # all container events
-    2) --filter '!container' # events from the host only
+    2) --scope '!container' # events from the host only
-    3) --filter container=new # containers created after tracee-ebf execution
+    3) --scope container=new # containers created after tracee-ebf execution
-    4) --filter container=3f93da58be3c --filter event=openat
+    4) --scope container=3f93da58be3c --events openat
-    5) --filter container=new --filter event=openat --filter openat.args.pathname=/etc/shadow
+    5) --scope container=new --events openat.args.pathname=/etc/shadow
     ```

     !!!
 Note